Bhakemono3/B2Space/README.md

 # B2Space
-Space Engineering Student Repository for code
+Space Engineering Student Repository for mundane code really to make my life as a student easier.